oam-dev/rudr/docs/workloads.md

 This is a singleton, so you can't use Autoscaler or Manual Scaler trait.

-Of cause binding an Ingress trait is OK just like the Service Workload.
+Of course binding an Ingress trait is OK just like the Service Workload.

 ## Task